 The living needs benefit is paid in a lump sum and only to you; it cannot be paid to another person or entity.

-The Board of Pensions will deduct the amount of your living needs benefit from death benefits payable to your designated beneficiary(ies) or eligible dependents on file when you die and will reduce your retiree death benefit by the amount you receive from the living needs benefit.
+The Board will deduct the amount of your living needs benefit from death benefits payable to your designated beneficiary(ies) or eligible dependents on file when you die and will reduce your retiree death benefit by the amount you receive from the living needs benefit.